Flight attendant: History

 The role of a flight attendant derives from that of similar positions on passenger ships or passenger trains, but has more direct involvement with passengers because of the confined quarters on aircraft.
 Additionally, the job of a flight attendant revolves around safety to a much greater extent than those of similar staff on other forms of transportation.
 Flight attendants on board a flight collectively form a cabin crew, as distinguished from pilots and engineers in the cockpit.

 The German Heinrich Kubis was the world's first flight attendant, in 1912 aboard a Zeppelin.
 Kubis first attended to the passengers on board the DELAG Zeppelin LZ 10 Schwaben.
 He also attended to the famous LZ 129 Hindenburg and was on board when it burst into flames.
 He survived by jumping out a window when it neared the ground.

+The world's first flight attendant to serve on an airplane was the British Jack Sanderson, who was employed at the age of 14 by Daimler Airway in 1922; the airline later became part of British Airways.

 Origins of the word "steward" in transportation are reflected in the term "chief steward" as used in maritime transport terminology.
 The term purser and chief steward are often used interchangeably describing personnel with similar duties among seafaring occupations.
-This lingual derivation results from the international British maritime tradition (i.e. chief mate) dating back to the 14th century and the civilian United States Merchant Marine on which U.S. aviation is somewhat modelled.
+This lingual derivation results from the international British maritime tradition (i.e., chief mate) dating back to the 14th century and the civilian United States Merchant Marine on which U.S. aviation is somewhat modelled.
 Due to international law, conventions and agreements, in which all ships' personnel who sail internationally are similarly documented, see Merchant Mariner's Document, by their respective countries, the U.S. Merchant Marine assigns such duties to the chief steward in the overall rank and command structure of which pursers are not positionally represented or rostered.